hcmarque/FINAL-Interview-CSA/README.md

-# Microsoft Tech Interview: Data and AI CSA
+# Microsoft Tech Interview: App and Infra CSA

 Dear Candidate,

 Congratulations!

-We are excited about the opportunity to have you in this Panel interview process for the Data and AI CSA role open in TSI (Tech For Social Impact)
+We are excited about the opportunity to have you in this Panel interview process for the App and Infra CSA role open in TSI (Tech For Social Impact)

 Please check the Technical Presentation Interview session details below and let us know if you have any issues or questions related to this process.